mne-tools/mne-cpp/doc/gh-pages/index.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ![If you can read this I messed up adding the logo](images/index.svg)

-MNE-CPP is an open-source software suite which offers a wide variety of neuroscientific tools.
-We provide a cross-platform library which allows the processing of MEG and EEG data, as well as standalone MEG/EEG applications for clinical use, acquisition, real-time processing, and data browsing.
+MNE-CPP is an open-source software framework which offers a variety of neuroscientific tools.
+We provide a cross-platform library which allows the processing of MEG/EEG data.
+MNE-CPP also includes standalone applications for the acquisition and processing of MEG/EEG data, both in real-time and offline.

 First time?
-[Click here](pages/started.md) to get MNE-CPP running on your machine.
+[Click here](pages/started.md) to get started.

-Stable release coming soon.